Unsolved Crimes in the History of Gambling

 Gambling Crime Mysteries

-But there were cases in the history of the casino that made even the experts shrug their shoulders in bewilderment.
+But there were cases in the casino's history that made even the experts shrug their shoulders in bewilderment.
 They are associated with huge winnings under strange circumstances, the activities of cheaters, mystical disappearances, and other events.
-As a rule, there are criminal elements behind them though it is not always possible to prove it.
+As a rule, there are criminal elements behind them, though it is not always possible to prove it.

 The deepest secrets in which the criminal world penetrates the gambling sphere will be discussed in the article.